SinisterSpatula/RetroflagGpiGuides/scummvm.md

 ### Libretro:
-Put your gamefolders in `/home/pi/Retropie/roms/scummvm/` You have to put a SHORTNAME.svm in the folder of the game so it can be run by Libretro.
+Put your gamefolders in `/home/pi/Retropie/roms/scummvm/`

+You have to put a SHORTNAME.svm in the folder of the game so it can be run by Libretro.

-Shortnames can be found here: [https://www.scummvm.org/compatibility/](https://www.scummvm.org/compatibility/) the shortname.svm file must only contain the shortname again so for monkey island 2 there would be a monkey2.svm with monkey2 in it.
+Shortnames can be found here: [https://www.scummvm.org/compatibility/](https://www.scummvm.org/compatibility/)

+The shortname.svm file must only contain the shortname again so for monkey island 2 there would be a monkey2.svm with monkey2 in it.

-Further info and explanation regarding the installation in Libretro: [https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2](https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2)
+Further info and explanation regarding the installation in Libretro: [https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2](https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing)

 ### Standalone:
-Put your gamefolders in `/home/pi/Retropie/roms/scummvm/` Start the SCUMMVM Launcher with the Script in the SCUMMVM section in emulationstation.
+Put your gamefolders in `/home/pi/Retropie/roms/scummvm/`

+Start the SCUMMVM Launcher with the Script in the SCUMMVM section in emulationstation.

 Choose "Add Game" on the right and choose the folder of the game you want to add after the process it will generate a *.svm file in the scummvm folder with the ID of the just added game.

 You can either start the game or quit the launcher now.

 After quitting SCUMMVM will generate a new gamelist.xml which will be only be visible after a restart of emulationstation.

 After the restart the added game(s) should appear in the gamelist and can be directly started.

 ## Scraping
 For scraping purposes it appears both variants work well because the shortname in Libretro = ID in standalone and with that info they can find matches.

 So it is best to leave the ID in standalone as the automatically generated one.

 ## Controls

-Libretro:
+### Libretro:
 If you press start or select in-game it brings up the scummvm menu for saving.
 Start and select quits.

-standalone:
+### Standalone:
 If you want to save/load/quit most of the time you have to use the ingame options.
 Some games like the Monkey Island series allow to open the SCUMMVM menu with the R-button.

 Make dpad work in standalone with change of mode -> SELECT+LEFT / SELECT+UP

-depending on which mode should be applied -> prefered mode should be configured in emulationstation "Configure Inputs" LED flashes purple when change successful
+Depending on which mode should be applied -> prefered mode should be configured in emulationstation "Configure Inputs"

+LED flashes purple when change successful